Best Coffee Beans for French Press: 5 Top Brands Worth Trying

 Traditionally, French press coffee is brewed using a dark roast, because the longer roast time brings out the flavorful oils in the beans.
 It also tamps down any acidic notes it might carry.
 Dark roasted coffee is normally quite bitter when used in other brewing methods, but when you use a French press, bitterness is reduced which brings out the best of the coffee’s flavor (1).
 The slow extraction process brings out your beans’ smoky, rich character, and results in a sweeter tasting cup of coffee.

 It’s not a hard and fast rule, of course.
-While lighter roasts are better for cold brew, medium-roast coffee can often be a great choice for French Press.
+While lighter roast beans (like these) are better for cold brew, medium-roast coffee can often be a great choice for French Press.
 This roast also provides a lighter, more nuanced flavor than the bolder dark roasts.
 This is why they are favored by Third Wave coffee lovers.

 Dealing with the Daily Grind – What’s the Best Coffee Grind for French Press?